edisonaugusthy/ng7-DragAndDrop/projects/drag-me/README.md

-# drag-me

-A a custom drag and drop module for angular.
+A a custom drag and drop library for angular.

 #### Features

-- darg and drop any where in the dom
+- darg and drop any where in the DOM Tree
-- custom callbacks for `drag-start`, `drag-end`, `drop` events
+- support callback for `drag-start`, `drag-end`, `drop` events
-- Pass data in Dragging element
+- Pass data in while draging element
-- custom styling
+- support for custom styling

 ![grab-landing-page](https://github.com/edisonaugusthy/ng7-DragAndDrop/blob/master/tes.gif)